Sytxx/qc-tool/README.md

 This is batch scripting for help me doing my job, on my apprenticeship. todo
 <br>
-[X] v0.1 - add feature : spek,wifitest,qcapp
+- [x] v0.1 - add feature : spek,wifitest,qcapp
+- [ ] v0.2 - add ascii and more feature